mwirikia/aws-glue-libs/README.md

 ## Contents
 This repository contains:
- * `awsglue` - the Python libary you can use to author [AWS Glue](https://aws.amazon.com/glue) ETL job.
+ * `awsglue` - the Python library you can use to author [AWS Glue](https://aws.amazon.com/glue) ETL job.
 This library extends [Apache Spark](https://spark.apache.org/) with additional data types and operations for ETL workflows.
 It's an interface for Glue ETL library in Python.
  * `bin` - this directory hosts several executables that allow you to run the Python library locally or open up a PySpark shell to run Glue Spark code interactively.

 ## Python versions by Glue Version